 It was never meant to be a grand stand about Rowling giving us a gay role model.

 This isn’t to say the Dumbledore narrative was without problems.
 Even though a character being “blinded by love” is hardly a new trope, this version inherently equates Dumbledore’s gayness to the “evilness” of Grindelwald’s acts.
+A good deal of times, those who have written essays for school and faculty often search for a research paper writing service .
+But there are a lot of writers who cannot understand why they will need to use a research paper writer.
+There are a lot of different writers who can assist students compose their newspapers, but these solutions are not needed all of the time.
+Pupils who are talented in academic writing might discover that it’s better to compose their own essays, rather than trying to discover a writer to compose them.
 Then the man spends the rest of his life hiding from Grindelwald until he must act, and exhibiting no interest in romance after, likely over the guilt of what happened.
 Given that this is the only gay “representation” in the entire Harry Potter series, there’s a bit of discomfort.

 What’s more is that though I understand the choice to leave his sexuality in purely subtext, Rowling did miss the opportunity to be progressive and provide that clarity in one of the most impactful book series of our time.
 That could have been quite powerful and validating to a number of people.
 The fact that she hadn’t known it would make us “so happy” is rather indicative of her privilege on this subject.
 But then, does this make Rowling wrong for leaving Dumbledore’s sexuality not fully explicated?
 Did that matter to the story or to Harry at all?
 Frankly, you could argue that the implications are less offensive with it being ambiguous.